srijan-paul/vyse/src/overview.md

   print(el)

--- Metatables is a concept that can help
+-- Prototypes are a concept that can help
--- simulate OOP in snap.
+-- simulate OOP in vyse.

 const t = { a: 1, b: 2 }
 print(t.c) -- nil

 -- When a key is not found within the
 -- set of the object's own properties,
--- snap will search the object's 'metatable'
+-- vyse will search the object's 'prototype'
 -- (if any) for the property.

 const mt = { b: 10, c: 3 }
-setmetatable(t, mt)
+setproto(t, mt)
 print(t.c) -- 3
 print(t.b) -- 2

 -- Note that a search for a key always begins at
--- the object itself and goes up the metatable chain, -- so t.b is still 2.
+-- the object itself and goes up the prototype chain, -- so t.b is still 2.

 -- OOP